TongCHEN779/TongCHEN779.github.io/_pages/about.md

 ## 3. Machine Learning for Polynomial Optimization (ML4POP)

 Polynomials are GOOD (in theory), BAD (in practice), and UGLY (from theory to practice).
-My hope is to make them also GOOD in pactice, and beautiful from theory to practice.
-In order to approach that, one possible way is to automate the acceleration techniques (such as sparsity, low-rank decomposition) of optimization instead of static methods.
+My hope is to make them also GOOD in pactice, and BEAUTIFUL from theory to practice.
+To this end, one possible way is to automate the acceleration techniques (such as sparsity, low-rank decomposition) of optimization instead of static methods.

 - Learning dynamic SOS proof using RL method: Krivine-Stengle and Putinar's positivstellensatz (P-satz) are common tools to certify positivity of a polynomial.
 However, existing static hierarchies suffer from numerical intractability.
 Using RL method such as DQN to dynamically search the optimal hierarchies is a promising and challenging open problem for SOS proof.